0x05010705/hxi-gm-docs/commands/completequest.md

     - 8: Abyssea
     - 9: Adoulin
     - 10: Coalition
-- `questId`: The ID of the quest for the associated log ID
+- `questID`: The number of the quest ID to complete
-  - See Quest Sections Below for Quest IDs
+  - See Quest Section Below for Quest IDs
 - `player`: (Optional) The name of the player to check

 **Quest IDs**: